shinji257/aop/README.md

 * Add (optional) trap to opme command for those without permission --  kill on first usage, kick on second (config)
 * Add/test additional command blocks...
 Allowed via perm node only.
 Can be disabled via config (when implemented)
 * Add new CommandExecutor handler for /aop command...
 Reload + version options (Target 2.1)
+* Split off Listener classes to their own files.
+(Target 2.1)
 * Remove herobrine.
 (Target ∞)

 Credits: